Future Farm 2050 has three integrated commercial enterprises:

 - avoidance of the need for mulesing.

 Genetic gain will be accelerated through reproductive technology.

-This will be a major collaborative program involving the:
+This is a major collaborative program involving:

-The Cashmere Flock at the Future Farm 2050 has highest genetic merit for cashmere in Australia and provides diversity for both farming and research.
+The Cashmere flock at the Future Farm 2050 has highest genetic merit for cashmere in Australia and provides diversity for both farming and research.

 Goats provide good weed control, which is important in the context of chemical weed control and herbicide resistance, have good ‘emissions efficiency’ (that is, kg methane per kg product) thus meeting our clean and green values, as well as providing cashmere fibre and capretto.

 The aim will be to develop the Australian cashmere industry through rapid genetic gain, as well as revealing the ability of alternative animals to manage the farm ecosystem, including the management of weeds.
 We work closely with The Australian Cashmere Growers Association Inc (ACGA).

 Back to top